Emacs: here I go again

 - Drafts can also be used as static pages.
 So, for example, I have a

-, to prevent orgmode to throw andUnable to resolve link
+./files/img.pnginstead of/files/img.pngorfiles/img.png, to prevent orgmode to throw andUnable to resolve linkerror.

 Other considerations: